 The Australian Government's overseas aid program is a Federal Government funded program that reduces poverty in developing countries.
-The Australian Agency for International Development (AusAID) manages the program.
+The Department of Foreign Affairs and Trade - Australian Aid manages the program.

 Australia's Development Assistance to Africa

 Australia's assistance to Africa is aimed to support progress towards the Millennium Development Goals.
 For general information about Australia's development assistance to Africa, please click here.
 The High Commission in Kenya coordinates small grants schemes for Eastern African countries.
 The small grants programs in Eastern Africa are listed below:

 The Direct Aid Program is designed to provide financial assistance to eligible groups or organisations undertaking suitable small scale development projects.
 Projects can be in any sector (eg community health, education, small scale infrastructure, sanitation, rural development, environmental development, gender equality, conferences and training activities, and cultural and sporting activities) but must aim to alleviate basic humanitarian hardships, have a developmental outcome and be implemented within a relatively short period of time.
 In certain cases, consideration may be given to contributions to disaster relief operations.
 Non-Governmental Organisations in Burundi, Kenya, Rwanda, Somalia, Tanzania and Uganda are eligible to apply.
 Guidelines to the Direct Aid Program can be found on the following website: - http://kenya.embassy.gov.au/nair/dap.html

 It is imperative that projects have defined and realistic objectives and clear outcomes.
 DAP grants are awarded to a maximum of AUD 60,000 (USD 44,220).
 However, applicants are encouraged to apply for funding in the range of AUD 5,000 (USD 3,685) to AUD 30,000 (USD 22,110).